AnyBody/tutorials/Motion_Capture_Movement/intro.md

 -->

 In the following lessons we will look at simple and more advanced ways to drive a model.
-For simplicity, we’ll stick with the simple pendulum, but exactly the same principles apply to much more complex models.
+First, lesson 1 introduces an advanced gait model from AMMR of a walking human driven by motion capture data.
+The following lessons will explain how to build your own model to drive a simple pendulum using motion capture data, where exactly the same principles apply to much more complex models.